jonathanglasmeyer/ai-analysis-for-lichess/.ai/tasks/tasks-prd-supabase-auth.md

   - [x] 2.3 Display a clear message in `extension/public/popup.html` prompting the user to sign up or log in to continue, e.g., "You've used your 5 free analyses.
 Please sign up or log in to continue."
   - [x] 2.4 Add buttons/links for "Sign Up / Log In" that will lead to the auth forms (Task 3.0).

-- [ ] 3.0 Implement "Continue with Google" Login Flow
+- [ ] 3.0 Implement "Continue with Google" Login Flow using `chrome.identity`
-  - [ ] 3.1 Add a "Continue with Google" button to the UI in `extension/public/popup.html`.
+  - [x] 3.1 Add a "Continue with Google" button to the UI in `extension/public/popup.html`.
-  - [ ] 3.2 Implement the logic in `extension/src/popup/index.ts` to handle the button click and initiate the Supabase social login (Google).
+  - [x] 3.2 Implement logic in `extension/src/popup/index.ts` to handle the button click:
-  - [ ] 3.3 The Supabase client will handle the OAuth flow in a new browser popup.
+    - Call `chrome.identity.getAuthToken({ interactive: true })` to get a Google OAuth ID token.
+  - [x] 3.3 Once the Google ID token is obtained, use it to sign in with Supabase:
+    - Call `supabase.auth.signInWithIdToken({ provider: 'google', token: id_token })`.
-  - [ ] 3.4 Ensure errors from the OAuth flow are gracefully handled and displayed to the user.
+  - [x] 3.4 Ensure errors from both `chrome.identity.getAuthToken()` and the Supabase `signInWithIdToken` process are gracefully handled and displayed to the user.
-  - [ ] 3.5 Handle Supabase auth events (e.g., `onAuthStateChange`) to update UI and manage user session (store JWT, user data).
+  - [x] 3.5 Handle Supabase auth events (e.g., `onAuthStateChange`) to update UI and manage user session (Supabase will issue its own JWT after successful `signInWithIdToken`).
-  - [ ] 3.6 Implement error handling and display appropriate messages for auth failures.
-  - [ ] 3.7 Upon successful login, transition the UI to the logged-in state (Task 4.0).
+  - [x] 3.6 Upon successful login, transition the UI to the logged-in state (Task 4.0).

 - [ ] 4.0 Implement Logged-in State UI in Popup
   - [ ] 4.1 In `extension/public/popup.html`, create a new UI section for the logged-in state.
   - [ ] 4.2 Display the logged-in user's identifier (e.g., email) in this section.
-  - [ ] 4.3 Display the user's current analysis quota (this might require a backend call or be part of the user session data).
+  - [ ] 4.3 [outscoped: need to do this later i think] Display the user's current analysis quota (this might require a backend call or be part of the user session data).
   - [ ] 4.4 Add a "Logout" button.
   - [ ] 4.5 In `extension/src/popup/index.ts`, implement `handleLogout` function using `supabase.auth.signOut()`.
   - [ ] 4.6 Ensure that after logout, the UI reverts to the anonymous state, and any user-specific data is cleared from the popup's state.